 For a General Work Visa (Tier 2), now called the Skilled Worker visa, you can apply up to 3 months before you start work.
-For some Tier 2 and 5 visas you'll also need to be hired by a licensed sponsor.
+For some Skilled Worker and Tier 5 visas you'll also need to be hired by a licensed sponsor.
 Having a work visa doesn't mean you're automatically allowed to work in the UK, and you may need to apply for a work permit.

 To gain a work permit in the UK, your employer has to do this on your behalf.
 The duration of the work permit will ultimately depend on the field of work you're in and the type of permit you are granted.

 If you're an EEA citizen, you may be eligible to work in the UK even without a work permit.
-The EU Settlement Scheme will allow EU, EEA or Swiss citizens to stay in the UK after 30 June 2021.
-So far, 5.2 million applications have been lodged for this new scheme.
+The EU Settlement Scheme allows EU, EEA or Swiss citizens to stay in the UK after 30 June 2021.
+So far, 5.3 million applications have been lodged for this new scheme.